sirowain/py-transmat/README.md

     transmat -u file1 file2 ..

-You can also pass a message to be shown in the WeTransfer page
+You can also attach a message to be displayed on the WeTransfer page

-    transmat -u file1 file2 .. -m "Here's the files you needed!"
+    transmat -u file1 file2 .. -m "Write your message here"

 #### Download files

     transmat -d https://we.tl/abcdef...
-Multiple files download are automatically zipped by WeTransfer
+Multiple files downloads are automatically zipped by WeTransfer